 In about 1.5 hours you will get to Salzburg – located right across from the German border.
-Salzburg is a beautiful town close to the Alps, birthplace of Wolfgang Amadeus Mozart, the world famous composer.
+Salzburg is a beautiful town close to the Alps, the birthplace of Wolfgang Amadeus Mozart, the world famous composer.

-Salzburg is a city which can be explored by foot and your tour package contains a suggestion for walking tour.
-Along this tour you will be able to see Mirabell Palace and Park and it is very nice to walk through Mirabell Garden towards the River Salzach.
+Salzburg is a city which can be explored by foot and your tour package contains a suggestion for a walking tour.
+Along this tour, you will be able to see Mirabell Palace and Park and it is very nice to walk through Mirabell Garden towards the River Salzach.
 You will walk by Mozart’s Residence where Mozart family moved to in 1773 when the house in which Wolfgang Amadeus Mozart had been born became too small.
 The building now accommodates a museum showing the various stations of the lives of the Mozart family.

-A highlight of course is Hohensalzburg Fortress, built in 1077.
+A highlight, of course, is Hohensalzburg Fortress, built in 1077.
 It is the largest, fully-preserved fortress in central Europe.
 The medieval princes’ apartments and the Fortress Museum are of particular interest.
 Since 1892 the fortress can easily be reached by funicular railway departing from the Festungsgasse.

 The Franciscan Church is a Gothic-style Church with an impressive ceiling; the tower holds one of the oldest preserved bells made by the master bell-founder, Jörg Gloppischer, in 1468.
 You will find Mozart’s Birthplace, which today is a museum, amidst small shopping streets.
-In this beautiful historic part of the town you also find a wide choice of restaurants for dinner.
+In this beautiful historic part of the town, you also find a wide choice of restaurants for dinner.

 Day 10 Munich Int.
 Airport

 Today your tour ends after breakfast.
 Depending on the departure time of your flight from Munich International Airport take the train to Munich International Airport at your convenience.
-As an option you may also consider to extend your stay in Munich and/or return to Frankfurt or Frankfurt International Airport by train or coach.
+As an option, you may also consider extending your stay in Munich and/or return to Frankfurt or Frankfurt International Airport by train or coach.
 We will be happy to arrange those options for you.
 Please note that this tour can also be booked vice versa, from Munich Int.
 Airport to Frankfurt Int.
 Airport!Would you like to download an overview of the 10 Day Romantic Road, Bavaria & Salzburg Rail Tour (10R07) as a pdf to print it out or to forward it to a friend?
 Please download it right here: